See How Easily You Can Get Fitter

 WHAT ARE SOME SHORT AND EASY EXERCISES I CAN DO AT HOME?

-There are many short and easy exercises that you can do at home, such as:
+There are many short, easy exercises that you can do at home.
+For example:

 • Push-ups